actuarialcat/COMP2113_project/README.md

 ### Interacting with the game

 To input commands into the game, type a single letter command then press "enter".
-(This is a limiation due to '<iostream>') In-game instruction will provide the description of the commands available.
+(This is a limiation due to `<iostream>`) In-game instruction will provide the description of the commands available.

 TIP: Remeber to press "enter"